Building with Passport

 Passport Embed - Customization

-The Passport Embed widget is fully themeable, allowing you to match its appearance to your application's design system.
+The Passport Embed component is fully themeable, allowing you to match its appearance to your application's design system.
 You can customize colors, fonts, border radius, padding, transition timing, and z-index positioning.

 Collapse Mode

-With Passport Embed, you can control the widget’s collapsible behavior and how it is displayed relative to your page layout.
+With Passport Embed, you can control the component’s collapsible behavior and how it is displayed relative to your page layout.

 There are three options for collapse mode:

-• "shift" (default): the widget is embedded in the flow and expanding it will push/shift surrounding content (useful if placing at top of a page, for example).
+• "shift" (default): the component is embedded in the flow and expanding it will push/shift surrounding content (useful if placing at top of a page, for example).

 You can experiment with these modes to see which best fits your UI.